 You never know what will happen—you might unexpectedly run out of ink or lead, or your prof might suddenly express a preference for exams written in blue ink (it happens).

 Plus, if you have a Scantron exam (that’s basically a form where you fill in bubbles for multiple choice answers), it needs to be filled out in pencil (No. 2 or HB is best), while short-answer questions are preferably written in ink to prevent tampering.

 Some profs will allow certain study materials in the exam room, usually in the form of a “cheat sheet,” a standard-sized piece of printer paper with any notes you want on it.
-Other profs might be okay with annotated course texts or calculators.
+Other profs might be okay with annotated course texts.

 Check your syllabus to see if you’re allowed to bring anything in.